 The TRUE Original is also made of comfortable leather, easy for it to stretch over the bunion.

-It is a hybrid gold shoe which helps in relieving pressure on the foot, but has a rubber grip sole for maximum traction, while also providing the advantages of a spikeless shoe.
-Made for comfort and style, our verdict is that the TRUE Original are the most comfortable golf shoes for bunion sufferers.
+It is a hybrid gold shoe which helps in relieving pressure on the foot but has a rubber grip sole for maximum traction, while also providing the advantages of a spikeless shoe.
+Made for comfort and style, our verdict is that the TRUE Original is the most comfortable golf shoes for bunion sufferers.

 Best Golf Shoe for Diabetics

-Diabetic feet can be very painful and a big hindrance in the golfers mobility and walking.
+Diabetic feet can be very painful and a big hindrance to the golfers’ mobility and walking.
 However, it is often still possible to keep up your hobby of golfing when finding the right shoes for diabetic feet.
-The most important thing to look for is a shoe that evenly distributes pressure.
-The wide and natural foot bed of the spikleless True Original does just that.
+The most important thing to look for in a shoe that evenly distributes pressure.
+The wide and natural footbed of the spikeless True Original does just that.
 Therefore, we recommend these as the most comfortable golf shoes for diabetics.

 ECCO Biom Hybrid 3